sain02/AC-CST8913/Lab-10.md

 ## 6. Summary and Recommendations

 The proposed Azure Landing Zone offers CloudMed a secure and structured foundation for operating healthcare workloads in the cloud.
-The design incorporates core Zero Trust principles—strong identity verification, least-privilege access controls, and network segmentation—to protect sensitive medical information.
+The design incorporates core Zero Trust principles strong identity verification, least-privilege access controls, and network segmentation to protect sensitive medical information.
 By using a Hub-and-Spoke network model, Private Endpoints, RBAC, Azure Policies, and continuous monitoring through Log Analytics and Defender for Cloud, the environment supports compliance with HIPAA, GDPR, and PIPEDA while remaining scalable for future growth.

 ### Recommendations for Future Improvement